 MP for Mid Ulster

-He has declared financial interests in land and property (two entries) and shareholdings (one entry).
+Declared financial interests include land and property (two entries), shareholdings (one entry), and visits outside the UK (one entry).

 Generated 21 February 2026